 The Electrical and Computer Engineering Department educates each student to be a responsible and productive electrical/electronic engineer who can effectively respond to future challenges.

-Electrical/Electronic Engineering Program Objective
+Electrical/Electronic Engineering Program Objectives

 Program educational objectives describe the career and professional accomplishments that the program strives to prepare its graduates to achieve within five years.
-The Electrical/Electronic Engineering program prepares its graduates to
+The electrical/electronic engineering program prepares its graduates to

 Contribute to solutions of engineering problems by applying their technical knowledge, their experience with modern industry tools, and their understanding of the impact that engineering can have on global, societal, and environmental issues.